Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       #### Purchase page

-      The purchase page was commonly the last page in a user journey, where customers were making a purchase decision.
-Users that went on to buy would go back into gallery and details pages from here, before returning.
+      The buy page was commonly the last page in a user journey, where customers were making a purchase decision.
+Users that went on to buy would often go back into the gallery, and details page before returning.

       The UI itself was well laid out.
 90% of those that didn't bounce interacted with the customisation controls.
+The real problem seemed that not enough users were reaching this page in the first place.
   - body_html: " "
     heading: "Design "
-    intro: "This was mostly a UX design, I needed to change very little of the UI itself. "
+    intro: A lot of my design work was not focused on the 621 product pages themselves.
     headerimage: /img/design-_-solution.png
     body: >-
       #### Making the product center of attention